Strong Coupling to Two-Dimensional Anderson Localized Modes: Abstract

 \section{Abstract}

 We use a scattering formalism to derive a condition of strong coupling between a resonant scatterer and an Anderson localized mode for electromagnetic waves in two dimensions.
 The strong coupling regime is demonstrated based on exact numerical simulations, in perfect agreement with theory.
-The strong coupling threshold can be expressed in terms of the Thouless conductance and the Purcell factor, thus connecting key concepts in transport theory and cavity quantum electrodynamics.
+The strong coupling threshold can be expressed in terms of the Thouless conductance and the Purcell factor.
+This connects key concepts in transport theory and cavity quantum electrodynamics, and provides a practical tool for the design or analysis of experiments.